-I remember Dave MaCload complaining about how restrictive winter climbing felt when wearing a suit of Goretex armor.
+I remember Dave MaCload complaining about how restrictive winter climbing felt when wearing a suit of Goretex armour.
 Sure it’s great when you’re stood on a belay in a hoolie, but once you start climbing it’s like opening a mars bar with your mitts on.

 The upper body is important in this respect (having good arm lift etc), but it’s far more crucial when it comes to the legs.
 What’s needed is the same approach that you’d have if picking a pair of cragging pants, something that gives you 100% movement.
-Stevie Haston showed the way when he ditched his one piece Patagonia shell and switched to just wearing powerstretch, which although not appropriate on a day on Meggie, shows the approach one needs.
+Stevie Haston showed the way when he ditched his one-piece Patagonia shell and switched to just wearing power stretch, which although not appropriate on a day on Meggie, shows the approach one needs.

-A well cut, well fitted pair of hardshell bottoms can do this BUT for most people it’s almost impossible to get those two things to match, meaning there is always some restriction.
+A well-cut, well-fitted pair of hardshell bottoms can do this BUT for most people it’s almost impossible to get those two things to match, meaning there is always some restriction.

-So when buying winter bottoms make sure you try out ability to allow you to move, meaning doing the splits in the shop (well as far as you can), some high steps and drop knees.
+So when buying winter bottoms make sure you try out the ability to allow you to move, meaning doing the splits in the shop (well as far as you can), some high steps and drop knees.
 Also while you’re at it check how easy they are to have a dump in… not literally though, save that for the super scary routes!